Qatar entry requirements for United Kingdom passport holders

 Frequently asked questions

-You will be denied boarding by your airline or refused entry by Qatari immigration.
-No exceptions.
-Renew your passport before travel.
+You'll likely be denied boarding by the airline or refused entry by Qatari immigration.
+The 6-month validity rule is strictly enforced.
+Renew your passport before you travel.

 Official sources